 Pick ups and drop offs from George Airport will be organised for the 1st of the month.
 Interns arriving or leaving outside this time will be required to arrange transport from the airport to the Africa Media at their own cost.
 Domestic flights within South Africa can be arranged with one of the following companies (www.kulula.com, www.1time.aero, www.flysaa.com).

-We recommend that you purchase travel and medical insurance before partaking in this course.
+Yes.
+We require that you purchase travel and medical insurance before partaking in this course.
+Africa Media and its partners cannot take on any liability due to loss of equipment, assets, injury or medial issues.

 No, we are far from malaria areas, and there are no strange African diseases which you could pick up (that is if you respect the same safety rules as anywhere else in the world).

-Yes, the program runs for weekdays only, in the weekends you will be able to take part in activities organised by our partner Oceans Discovery (www.oceans-discovery.org) or relax.
+Yes, the program runs for weekdays only, in the weekends you will be able to take part in activities / tours organised by our partner Oceans Discovery or relax.

-Further information about our company and work is available on the Africa Media website, you can download the programs brochure here, or alternatively send a email to course director – Fiona Ayerst at email@example.com
+Further information about our company and work is available on the Africa Media website.
+You can also email program recruiter – Jackie Griffen at firstname.lastname@example.org.
+She will be happy to answer any further questions you may have